From First Principles to Production

 Detailed Steps:

-to create a 2D scatter plot of the clustered data, color-coding the points by their assigned cluster.
+matplotlib to create a 2D scatter plot of the clustered data, color-coding the points by their assigned cluster.
 Compare this to a plot of the original data colored by their true labels to see how well your algorithm performed.Theory: Understand the concept of "bagging" (Bootstrap Aggregating) and how it reduces variance in a model.
 Learn how a Random Forest classifier creates multiple decision trees on random subsets of data and features to produce a more robust and accurate prediction.

 Practice: Implement a `RandomForestClassifier` class that builds a collection of your from-scratch Decision Trees.
 The class should take a number of estimators, max features, and max depth as parameters.
 The `fit` method should train each tree on a bootstrapped sample of the data, and the `predict` method should aggregate the results via a majority vote.